A Cost-Benefit Analysis of On-Premise Large Language Model Deployment: Breaking Even with Commercial LLM Services: Background and Related Work

-Today, modern LLM deployment follows three paradigms: cloud, on-premise, and hybrid.
-Cloud services provide direct access to state-of-the-art models without pre-setup, but introduce challenges such as recurring costs, data security, and sovereignty~\cite{zhao2023survey,park2025survey}.
-On-premise deployments, in contrast, give organizations full control over infrastructure and ensure that sensitive data remain in-house rather than being used for external model training.
-For domains such as healthcare, finance, and law, local deployment is often preferred due to strict security and compliance requirements~\cite{wu2025mia}.
-However, local setups require significant upfront investment and specialized expertise.
-To balance these trade-offs, hybrid approaches combine local execution for sensitive data with selective cloud offloading for scalability, latency reduction, and accuracy~\cite{hao2024hybrid}.
+Modern LLM deployment spans three paradigms: \textit{cloud}, \textit{on-premise}, and \textit{hybrid}.
+Cloud services provide immediate access to state-of-the-art models but raise issues of recurring cost, data security, and sovereignty~\cite{zhao2023survey,park2025survey}.
+On-premise deployments offer full control and compliance for sensitive domains such as healthcare, finance, and law~\cite{wu2025mia}, yet require significant upfront investment.
+Hybrid solutions balance these trade-offs by running critical workloads locally while offloading scalable or latency-sensitive tasks to the cloud~\cite{hao2024hybrid}.